semaphoreci/docs/docs/reference/semaphore-changelog.md

 ---
-Description: We continuously deploy changes that improve our product.
+Description: We continuously deploy changes in order to improve our product.
 This page is updated on a weekly basis.
 ---

 # Semaphore Changelog